evidanary/grepg.vim/README.md

 @name of macro e.g. @q
 ```
 To avoid typing --user, set the defaults in the ~/.grepg.yml file (see [grepg's README](https://github.com/tejal29/grepg) for more defaults).

-## Usage ##

-    :G {topic_name} [options]

-grepg.vim is triggered by typing :G followed by the topic name (-t argument for grepg) followed by options such as -s (for search string e.g. -s "tmux pane").
-The first argument is always the topic name.

-Microdocuments containing the search term will be listed in a scratch buffer. grepg client returns a description followed by the code on the other line.
-Each microdocument is separated by an empty line.

 ### Troubleshooting ###